xxxFRIARxxx/SaltyBot/README.md

 ### If there is a Predicted Winner:

+This bot bets an amount based off of the [Kelly Criterion](https://en.wikipedia.org/wiki/Kelly_criterion)
 * Typical wager amounts average 2.5% of your balance.
 In this comparison, bets are NEVER LARGER than 5% of your entire balance.

 ### If there isn't a Predicted Winner: